mitkrieg/citibike-timeseries/README.md

 - Further tune models (and maybe try new ones)
 - Cluster stations into pools, drains and balanced
-- Incorporate Exgoneous Variables such as holidays, weather and elevation
+- Incorporate Exgoneous Variables such as holidays, weather, electric bikes and elevation
 - Make interactive dashboard via dash, bokeh or tableau

 ## Repository Structure